HamStudy/hamstudy-hambook/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 - Speak clearly and at a normal pace.
 No need to shout - the mic is right there!
 - Leave a pause between transmissions.
 This gives others a chance to join in or signal an emergency.
 - Use simplex when possible.
 It keeps repeaters free for those who really need the extra range.
+- **Tune accurately**: FM signals require precise tuning for clear audio.
+If you tune your FM receiver slightly above or below the signal’s frequency, the result will be audio distortion.
+Unlike other modes where off-frequency tuning might change the pitch or create a tone, FM tuning errors lead directly to poor audio quality.
+Make sure your receiver is properly set to the exact frequency to avoid this issue.

 #### FM Quirks